Get a Global Talent visa in the UK

 • The applicant must have a PhD or equivalent research experience (including industrial or clinical research).

-• Any prestigious prizes or awards would give you advantage.
+• Any prestigious prizes or awards would give you an advantage.
 The endorsement body will also take into consideration if the applicant has secured significant funding for their work in the past 10 years.

 Arts applicants: